missessofiachan/sswp-portfolio-at2/README.md

 ---

 ## 👩‍💻 Authors
-- Timbertop United student project (Diploma of IT – Advanced Programming)
+- Sofia's student project (Diploma of IT – Advanced Programming)

 ---